EnterpriseBranding/ocean-social-sharing/readme.txt

 Contributors: oceanwp
 Tags: social, social sharing, social share, share, oceanwp Requires at least: 4.5
-Tested up to: 5.2
+Tested up to: 5.3.2
-Stable tag: 1.0.15
+Stable tag: 1.0.16
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A simple plugin to add social share buttons to your posts.
+A simple plugin to add social sharing buttons to your single blog posts.
 This plugin requires the [OceanWP](https://oceanwp.org/) theme to be installed.

 = Key Features =

 * Add social networks: Twitter, Facebook, LinkedIn, Google+, Pinterest, Viber, VK, Reddit, Tumblr and Viadeo.
-* Alter the social sharing buttons
+* Alter social sharing buttons.
 * Choose between three styles.
-* Add the social names.
+* Add social names.
 * Choose the heading position.
 * Add or edit the social sharing via a child theme.

 == Installation ==

 1. Upload `ocean-social-sharing` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins > Installed Plugins' menu in WordPress dashboard
-3. Configure it via the Social Sharing section of the customizer
+3. Configure it via the Social Sharing section of the Customizer (Appearance > Customize)
 4. Done!

 == Frequently Asked Questions ==

 = I installed the plugin but it does not work =

-This plugin will only work with the [OceanWP](https://oceanwp.org/) theme.
+This plugin will only function with the [OceanWP](https://oceanwp.org/) theme.

 == Screenshots ==